M1128 mobile gun system: Background: replacing the Sheridan

-Interim Armored Vehicle competition
+Interim armored vehicle competition

-The General Dynamics Mobile Gun System originated from the Canadian Armoured Combat Vehicle requirement.
-In partnership with General Motors, General Dynamics Land Systems (GDLS)–Canada integrated its Low Profile Turret (LPT) onto a LAV III in January 1999.
+The General Dynamics mobile gun system originated from the Canadian armoured combat vehicle requirement.
+In partnership with General Motors, General Dynamics Land Systems (GDLS)–Canada integrated its low profile turret (LPT) onto a LAV III in January 1999.
 The turret was an updated version of the one used on the GD–Teledyne Expeditionary Tank, which was entered into the Armored Gun System competition in the 1980s.

 In October 1999, U.S. Army Chief of Staff Eric Shinseki laid out his vision for a lighter, more transportable force.
 He called for mid-weight brigades that would strike a balance between heavy armor and infantry.
 The Army subsequently launched the Interim Armored Vehicle acquisition program.
-One of the required vehicles was the Mobile Gun System (MGS).
+One of the required vehicles was the MGS.
+According to Shinseki, the MGS's mission differed greatly from the AGS. the AGS was also intended to be used in the anti-armor role, whereas primary targets for the MGS included bunkers, buildings, weapon positions and troops.

-A team of GM Defense of Canada and GDLS submitted a variant of the LPT Assault Gun to meet the MGS requirement.
+A team of GM Defense of Canada and GDLS submitted a variant of the LPT assault gun to meet the MGS requirement.
 General Dynamics was responsible for most of the MGS.
-United Defense LP proposed an M8 Armored Gun System (AGS) and two variants of the Mobile Tactical Vehicle Light (MTVL), one with the AGS turret and 105mm gun, and another with a 90mm gun.
+United Defense LP proposed an M8 armored gun system (AGS) and two variants of the mobile tactical vehicle light (MTVL), one with the AGS turret and 105mm gun, and another with a 90mm gun.
 Two other competing contractors submitted bids for infantry carriers, but declined to submit offers for the MGS requirement.

 Unlike the infantry carrier variant, MGS prototypes were not evaluated on the Army's proving grounds.
 This resulted in protests from lawmakers and industry officials.
 The service maintained that bid samples would be unnecessary and complicate the competition.

 In September 2000, the Army told bidders it was considering plans to increase by 200 the number of MGS units purchased.
 Though the service did not say why it was interested in more MGS units, however Defense Daily speculated that the Army could equip light divisions with the MGS.

 In November 2000, GM–GDLS won the contract for both the infantry carrier and MGS.
 The MGS was later type classified as the M1128.
 GM–GDLS was forced to suspend work on the IAV while the Government Accounting Office evaluated UDLP's protest of the award.
 GAO denied the protest in April 2001.